jamsch/expo-speech-recognition/README.md

 ## Transcribing audio files

-You can use the `audioSource.sourceUri` option to transcribe audio files instead of using the microphone.
+You can use the `audioSource.uri` option to transcribe audio files instead of using the microphone.

 > **Important note**: This feature is available on Android 13+ and iOS.
 If the device does not support the feature, you'll receive an `error` event with the code `audio-capture`.